h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 loan_level <- h2o.importFile(path = "https://s3.amazonaws.com/data.h2o.ai/H2O-3-Tutorials/loan_level_50k.csv")
 ~~~

 You will notice that instead of using a subset of the dataset with 500k rows, we are using a subset with 50k rows.
 We decided to use a smaller dataset to run AutoML for a shorter amount of time.
-If you would like, you can repeat this tutorial after you have completed it, and use the same subset that we used in the previous two tutorials; just keep in mind that you will need to run AutoML for a much longer time
+If you would like, you can repeat this self-paced course after you have completed it, and use the same subset that we used in the previous two self-paced courses; just keep in mind that you will need to run AutoML for a much longer time

-Before we continue, let’s explore some concepts about AutoML that will be useful in this tutorial.
+Before we continue, let’s explore some concepts about AutoML that will be useful in this self-paced course.

 ## Task 2: AutoML Concepts